flowscripter/docs/design/domain-model-concepts.md

 ### Scripting

-A NodeJS based runtime provides Javascript based access to the t9r framework library.
+A Javascript API exposes access to the t9r framework library.

 A core part of this API is a flow based processing model.